open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 and `@Advice.AssignReturned.ToArguments` annotation:

 The advice method return value must be `Object` unless it's a type that is provided by the JDK.
-Also, the `typing = Assigner.Typing.DYNAMIC` is needed to instruct bytebuddy to properly cast the value to the appropriate type.
+Also, the `typing = Assigner.Typing.DYNAMIC` is needed to instruct ByteBuddy to properly cast the value to the appropriate type.

 ```java